Forward Modeling of Double Neutron Stars: Insights from Highly-Offset Short Gamma-Ray Bursts: Introduction

-Since DNS mergers are regarded as the dominant astrophysical mechanism for sGRBs, the population of sGRBs that are well-localized and have robust host galaxy associations are a propitious route for constraining the properties of their DNS progenitors~\citep[e.g.,][]{Bloom1999,Belczynski2006a,Bloom2007,Zheng2007,Troja2008,Kelley2010,Church2011,Fong2013a,Behroozi2014,GW170817_progenitor}.
-Of particular interest are the $\sim 15$--$20\%$ of sGRBs that have no coincident host galaxy to deep limits~\citep[e.g.,][]{Berger2010,Fong2013a,Berger2014,Tunnicliffe2014}; these hostless sGRBs likely migrated significant distances from their sites of formation.\footnote{Though often referred to as ``hostless'' in the literature, most sGRBs in this population have likely host associations, and therefore we instead use the nomenclature ``highly-offset'' in this paper. } GW170817 was only offset from its host by ${\approx 2~\mathrm{kpc}}$ in projection~\citep{Blanchard2017,Coulter2017}, whereas the projected physical separations for the highly-offset population is $\approx 30$--$75~\mathrm{kpc}$ \citep{Berger2010}, which is typically $\gtrsim 5$ effective radii ($R_\mathrm{e}$) from their hosts~\citep{Fong2013a}.
-The need to explain these large offsets may challenge the paradigm that many DNSs receive low SN kicks at birth~\citep{Podsiadlowski2004,vandenHeuvel2004,Schwab2010,Bray2016,Beniamini2016,Tauris2017}.
-However, to accurately constrain post-SN barycentric velocities (i.e.\ systemic velocities) from sGRB offsets, it is necessary to account for (i) the evolution and growth of host galaxies over cosmic time, (ii) the progenitor's motion in the host galaxy, and (iii) the interplay between SN natal kicks and mass loss when determining the post-SN motion.
+Since \ac{DNS} mergers are regarded as the dominant astrophysical mechanism for short \acp{GRB}, the population of short \acp{GRB} that are well localized and have robust host galaxy associations are a propitious route for constraining the properties of their \ac{DNS} progenitors~\citep[e.g.,][]{Bloom1999,Belczynski2006a,Bloom2007,Zheng2007,Troja2008,Kelley2010,Church2011,Fong2013a,Behroozi2014,GW170817_progenitor,Wiggins2018}.
+Of particular interest are the $\sim 15$--$20\%$ of short \acp{GRB} that have no coincident host galaxy to deep limits~\citep[e.g.,][]{Berger2010,Fong2013a,Berger2014,Tunnicliffe2014}; these hostless short \acp{GRB} likely migrated significant distances from their sites of formation.\footnote{Though often referred to as ``hostless'' in the literature, most short \acp{GRB} in this population have likely host associations, and therefore we instead use the nomenclature ``highly offset'' in this paper. } GW170817 was only offset from its host by ${\approx 2~\mathrm{kpc}}$ in projection~\citep{Blanchard2017,Coulter2017}, whereas the projected physical separations for the highly offset population is $\approx 30$--$75~\mathrm{kpc}$ \citep{Berger2010}, which is typically $\gtrsim 5$ effective radii ($R_\mathrm{e}$) from their hosts~\citep{Fong2013a}.
+The need to explain these large offsets may challenge the paradigm that many \acp{DNS} receive low \ac{SN} kicks at birth~\citep{Podsiadlowski2004,vandenHeuvel2004,Schwab2010,Bray2016,Beniamini2016,Tauris2017}.
+However, to accurately constrain post-\ac{SN} barycentric velocities (i.e.\ systemic velocities) from short \ac{GRB} offsets, it is necessary to account for (i) the evolution and growth of host galaxies over cosmic time, (ii) the progenitor's motion in the host galaxy, and (iii) the interplay between \ac{SN} natal kicks and mass loss when determining the post-\ac{SN} motion.